A Stillness at Appomattox: Sources

-Notes at the end of the book show that Catton used various collections of unpublished letters written by Federal soldiers, personal diaries of spouses and relatives, memoirs of soldiers and their families and official war records.
-These are described in length as they pertain to the various chapters at the end of Catton's work.
-Also here are many autobiographies, biographical studies and memoirs of descendants of soldiers and ranking personnel.
-There is even a collection of letters referenced from Major General U.S. Grant III on recalling anecdotes and family recollections about his famous grandfather Ulysses S. Grant.
+In his book's endnotes, Catton wrote that he used official war records, various collections of unpublished letters written by Federal soldiers, personal diaries of spouses and relatives, memoirs of soldiers and their families, Also mentioned are many autobiographies, biographical studies, and memoirs of descendants of soldiers and ranking personnel.
+A collection of letters from Major General Ulysses S. Grant III is used for its anecdotes and family recollections about his famous grandfather Ulysses S. Grant.

-Catton notes that he relied heavily on War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies published by the United States Department of War in 1902.
+The book's bibliography lists more than 200 works.
+Catton notes that he relied heavily on War of the Rebellion: A Compilation of the Official Records of the Union and Confederate Armies, published by the United States Department of War in 1902.
 Other major works he consulted were Appleton's Cyclopedia of American Biography (1888), edited by James Grant Wilson and John Fiske, and Dictionary of American Biography (1943), edited by Dumas Malone.
-Catton also provides a list of over 200 other works he consulted in a Bibliography for this work.